>> Application info || Technical specs

 that encodes upto 32 sensor signals to multimedia industry compatible MIDI messages with high resolution and transmits these messages to a computer in real-time for analysis and/or control purposes.
 In addition it can output voltages to control actuators.

 Sensitive in real-time

-It has 8 inputs of each 10 bits resolution (1024 steps of each 4.9 mV) that can sample at upto 1500 Hz with milliseconds latency to capture even the finest gestures and movements.
+It has 32 inputs of each 12 bits resolution (4095 steps of each just over 1mV) that can sample at upto 250 Hz with milliseconds latency to capture even the finest gestures and movements.
 Use it conveniently with our sensors to create your interactive installation, ultimate controller, ..
-For hardware hackers, the Wi-microDig features a hardware hacking area to add your own sensor circuit.

-firmware v6.1 enables it to operate in both "standalone" mode (sensor data is processed before it is transmitted) as well as host mode (raw sensor data is transmitted).
-Standalone mode includes various sensor processing and mapping features such as gesture recognition that can be conveniently configured using one of our editors.
+It's firmware v4.1 enables it to operate in both stand alone mode (sensor data is processed before it is transmitted) as well as host mode (raw sensor data is transmitted).
+Stand alone mode includes various sensor processing and mapping features such as gesture recognition that can be conveniently configured using one of our editors.
 Configure it with the editor and it will remember the settings after power down.
-If you need raw sensor data or if you need more sensor mapping or analysis complexity, use it in host mode in combination with a programming or analysis environment to process the sensor data.
+If you need more sensor mapping or analysis complexity, use it in host mode in combination with a programming or analysis environment to process the sensor data.

-For a thumb-sized, USB-cabled version (no MIDI interface needed) with actuator outputs, check out the USB-microDig, that, together with the USB-microMIDICable can also send MIDI messages directly to your MIDI gear.
+For a thumb-sized, faster and USB-cabled version (no MIDI interface needed) with actuator outputs, check out the USB-microDig, that, together with the USB-microMIDICable can also send MIDI messages directly to your MIDI gear.

 |Number of inputs